 The Office of Security and Law Enforcement (OS&LE), under the direction of Mr. Fred Jackson, is responsible for developing policies, procedures and standards that govern VA’s infrastructure protection, personal security and law enforcement programs; protecting Veterans, visitors, and staff on department facilities and grounds.

 OS&LE’s goal is to deliver the highest quality professional law enforcement services, ensuring the maintenance of law and order, the protection of persons and property on VA Campuses and make safe buildings under the jurisdiction of the Department.
 To facilitate this for field units, OS&LE is composed of two units: Police Services, and the VA Law Enforcement Training Center (LETC).

-The VA Law Enforcement Training Center (VA LETC), located in North Little Rock, Arkansas, is under the leadership of Mr. Robert D. Cagle, Director, LETC.
+The VA Law Enforcement Training Center (VA LETC), located in North Little Rock, Arkansas, is under the leadership of Mr. James L. Ward, Esq., Director, LETC.
 The LETC provides professional training for all VA Police Officers.
 Through its Enterprise Fund activities, the LETC also provides training services to other Federal law enforcement agencies.
 Working under the LETC are four divisions; the Academic Programs Division, Technical Programs Division, Advanced Programs Division and the Training Standards Division.